mozilla/pontoon/specs/0115-pretranslation-monitoring.md

 # Out of scope

-Sending alerts (e.g. as weekly emails to the Pontoon Team mailing list) with a list of locales that fall behind the acceptance criteria are not covered by this feature.
+Sending alerts (e.g. as weekly emails to the Pontoon Team mailing list) with a list of locales that fall behind the acceptance criteria is not covered by this feature.

 # Mockup